Matt-Macari/geoAlign/README.md

 Pull main.
 To do this:
 > git pull

 Now, delete any virtual environments you may have.

+Make sure you're in geoAlign root directory.
 Next, create a new virtual environment.
 To do this:
-Make sure you're in geoAlign root directory.
 > python -m venv env

+run the virtual enviroment
 > source env/bin/activate (Lily, for windows the command is different, and is as follows: > .\env\Scripts\activate)

 Now, you must install the dependencies.
 To do so: